Old Fashioned Peach Cobbler

 Jump To

-This fresh peach cobbler recipe is a classic that's been handed down for generations.
+This fresh peach cobbler recipe is a classic that's been handed down for generations in my family.
 The rustic pie crust isn't too thick or cake-like, which allows the fresh flavor of fruit to shine through.

 What makes it the best?
-The crust turns out perfectly every time.
-That's exactly what you want from a topping...a burst of buttery goodness that covers summer's bounty like a little blanket.
+The pie crust turns out perfectly every time.
+That's exactly what you want from a topping...a burst of buttery goodness that covers summer peaches like a little blanket.

 This recipe is similar to Blueberry Lemon Crumble, but made the old fashioned way and rolled out with a rolling pin.
 It's a pie crust peach cobbler instead of a crumble, which makes it the flakiest and most delicious dessert you've ever tasted!

-With only a few ingredients, this easy southern recipe comes together in minutes!
+With only a few ingredients, this easy southern peach cobbler recipe comes together in minutes!
 See recipe card for quantities.

 • fresh peaches - leave the peelings on for added flavor